LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/User_callable.rst

 Optional inputs for IVP method selection
 ----------------------------------------

-.. c:function:: int SplittingStep_SetCoefficients(void* arkode_mem, SplittingStepCoefficients coefficients)
+.. c:function:: int SplittingStepSetCoefficients(void* arkode_mem, SplittingStepCoefficients coefficients)

    Specifies a set of coefficients for the operator splitting method.